34 Antiques Are Not Worth A Penny Nowadays, For Real

 Molded by the hands of artisans, antique pottery was once the pride of many collectors.
 However, the market has shifted, and many pieces are now overlooked.

+While still admired for their craftsmanship, their monetary value has dwindled.
+Collectors are more interested in rarer or more unique finds.
 Antique pottery serves as a reminder of a time when every piece was a labor of love, now more often appreciated for their historical significance than their price tags.
 They remain cherished by those who value artistry over investment.

 26. Antique Furniture